 Therapeutic Approaches

-Jordan has been intensively trained in DBT by Linda Dimeff and Jesse Holman at Portland DBT.
+Jordan K. Harmon, LCSW, leads our DBT team and has been intensively trained in DBT by Linda Dimeff and Jesse Holman at Portland DBT.
 He has trained hundreds of clinicians in Florida, Louisiana, and Utah in DBT and is proficient in all aspects of DBT.

 Acceptance and Commitment Therapy (ACT)